Prag8855/aab/content/guides/canadian-german-driving-license.md

 ## Who can convert their driving licence?

 You can exchange driving licences from certain countries for a German one.
 In some cases, you might need to take an eye test, a first aid courses, a driving exam, or even some driving classes.
 Each country has different rules.
 Even different states or provinces have different rules.

+If your country is not listed, you can't convert your driving licence.

 **[List of countries and requirements](https://www.bmvi.de/SharedDocs/DE/Anlage/StV/auslaendische-fahrerlaubnisse-merkblatt-ausserhalb-eu-und-ewr-staaten-englisch.html)** - Federal Ministry of Transportation